 Experience Distinctive Accommodation

-While hotels may feel comfortable, homestays are a look into how locals live.
+While hotels may feel comfortable, homestays in Nepal is a look into how locals live.
 There isn't a better way to dive into a new culture than to stay in an authentic Nepali home.
 Staying in a cottage at a remote village is a chance of a lifetime.
 Wake up to masala tea and watch a village come alive in the morning as everyone heads to the fields, or hang out around the fire at night exchanging stories with your host family.

 Try Organic and Home Cooked Meals

-Homestays are the perfect opportunity to try the local cuisine.
+Homestays in Nepal are the perfect opportunity to try the local cuisine.
 The best way to experience the essence of a place is to try a home-cooked meal in someone’s home.
 Most people who live in rural areas work in agriculture and grow their own grains.
 Many also have gardens with organic vegetables.
 While staying in a homestay, you’ll get an opportunity to eat a meal that’s been grown, harvested, and cooked by your hosts.
 If that weren’t enough, you get to sit down and eat with the entire family, which is a sign of great respect.

 Learn Local Culture and Customs